 Spend less time on social media

 Human beings are social by nature and thrive on functional and satisfying human relationships.
-We learn a lot of skills and great ideas from social media, but we also learn a lot of bad habits, mannerisms and stereotypes from there too.
+We learn a lot of skills and great ideas from social media, but we also learn a lot of bad habits, mannerisms, and stereotypes from there too.
 Social media has so much bad influence in the sense that it does not reflect the real-life situations of most people that post on platforms.
-This leaves one unsatisfied with their own lives, feeling left out, insufficient, disadvantaged or less privileged.
+This leaves one unsatisfied with their own lives, feeling left out, insufficient, disadvantaged, or less privileged.

-If social media takes up too much of your time or leaves you feeling empty, unhappy or bad about yourself, wean yourself from it slowly.
-Psychology has proven that social media is a source of anxiety, depression and even suicidal tendencies.
+If social media takes up too much of your time or leaves you feeling empty, unhappy, or bad about yourself, wean yourself from it slowly.
+Psychology has proven that social media is a source of anxiety, depression, and even suicidal tendencies.
 It increases unproductivity and time-wasting.

 I can not lie to you that I do not use social media.
 In fact as a blogger, sometimes I’m required to be on those platforms to showcase my work or provide solutions in certain social threads.
 If you can not avoid it altogether, you can set a daily target.
 For instance, I know that I easily get distracted if I start scrolling down all those updates on my feed.
 So I set daily targets such as I must not go online until I finish writing an article, or complete a chapter of a book.
-That way, I maintain focus and maximise my time.
+That way, I maintain focus and maximize my time.

 Avoid unnecessary drama

 The older you grow, the more you must yearn for peace and quiet.
 Work on your conflict resolution techniques in order for you to preserves your relationships.
-You must realise that it’s not necessary to control other people especially those that are under your influence.
+You must realize that it’s not necessary to control other people especially those that are under your influence.
 People grow and eventually, they will outgrow you.
 When this happens, you will lose the control you thought you had on them.
 And this creates a feeling of instability and imbalance on your part.

 There’s more to life than having your way all the time.
 Who told you that your ways and ideas are more supreme than others?
 Yes, you may be smart and wise in certain areas, but be open to learning from others in other areas.
 You are not infallible.

 In conclusion, the 12 personal development goals shared above are meant to guide you through a more satisfactory and happier 2021.
 If you look at Maslow’s hierarchy of needs, the 12 personal development goals above satisfy most of those needs and it is proven that happiness comes with the satisfaction of needs in life.
-You must take 2021 by the horns and ride it like a victor by focusing on improvement of self, how you perceive life and treat others.
+You must take 2021 by the horns and ride it like a victor by focusing on improvement of self, how you perceive life, and treat others.